 Crosspointe hit the stairwell by way of the emergency exit.
-She flipped snooper lenses onto her HUD-mask — IR and UV, filtering out visible light while auto-highlighting any anomalies — and silently went up one floor.
-From here, she could lean out into the center of the stairwell and get a decent view of the landings above above.
-No movement, no sound, but she saw heat patterns on the top landing.
-And, since none of them were leaning over the rail the way he was, they almost certainly hadn’t seen her.
+They flipped snooper lenses onto her HUD-mask — IR and UV, filtering out visible light while auto-highlighting any anomalies — and silently went up one floor.
+From here, they could lean out into the center of the stairwell and get a decent view of the landings above above.
+No movement, no sound, but they saw heat patterns on the top landing.
+And, since none of them were leaning over the rail the way he was, they almost certainly hadn’t seen Crosspointe.
 Maybe they’d hacked the security system.
-Crosspointe had seen signs of that when she hacked it herself.
-She was betting that her own control over the surveillance trumped theirs, because Crosspointe was amazing and most crooks were ‘okay’ at best.
+Crosspointe had seen signs of that when they hacked it themself.
+They were betting that their own control over the surveillance trumped theirs, because Crosspointe was amazing and most crooks were ‘okay’ at best.

-Still, she couldn’t mask her own presence through the cameras and also use them to find the bad guys, and there were people up there.
-She slid back against the wall while quietly locking a high-eye quarrel into her right railbracer.
-Sliding back to the bannister, she leaned out, aimed, and fired nearly straight up.
-The magnetic launcher was nearly silent — so quiet, in fact, that she usually played digital sound effects when she fired them.
-It was craftwork of course – bad guys got used to the ‘twang’ from her railbracers and figured they’d always hear her coming.
+Still, they couldn’t mask their own presence through the cameras and also use them to find the bad guys, and there were people up there.
+They slid back against the wall while quietly locking a high-eye quarrel into their right railbracer.
+Sliding back to the bannister, they leaned out, aimed, and fired nearly straight up.
+The magnetic launcher was nearly silent — so quiet, in fact, that they usually played digital sound effects when they fired them.
+It was craftwork of course – bad guys got used to the ‘twang’ from their railbracers and figured they’d always hear them coming.
 It was the little details that made a hero a hero.

 Besides, it helped build a brand.
 Crosspointe was fantastic at building brands.

-The high-eye quarrel she’d fired had baffles to muffle the sound of impact.
+The high-eye quarrel they’d fired had baffles to muffle the sound of impact.
 Assuming there was soft acoustic tile or something similar at the top of the stairwell—

 Apparently there was.
-The quarrel hit, and a window opened on her snoopers’ display.
+The quarrel hit, and a window opened on their snoopers’ display.
 It was a panorama, giving her a complete view of the top landing.

 Three of them, toting flat black metal weapons — energy-casters, standard Guild issue, and they were in unbranded Guild assault gear.
 So henches, high end loadout.
 Their boss had cash — these guys were maybe one or two notches below a police PATER unit’s gear.

-Still, if there were guards at the top, Crosspointe couldn’t use a line quarrel to pull herself up the stairwell.
-Something capable of either gripping or embedding and then holding her weight was hard to baffle, especially right over someone’s head, so if she did things the fast way they’d hear it.
+Still, if there were guards at the top, Crosspointe couldn’t use a line quarrel to pull themself up the stairwell.
+Something capable of either gripping or embedding and then holding their weight was hard to baffle, especially right over someone’s head, so if they did things the fast way they’d hear it.
 Even locking onto a lower rail would make too much of a clang.
-Crosspointe knew she could take those three, but they didn’t need to beat her.
-They just needed to stay awake long enough for one of them to push a panic button.
+Crosspointe knew they could take those three, but they didn’t need to beat the benches.
+They just needed to stay awake long enough for one of the group to push a panic button.

-So that meant she couldn’t go all the way to seven.
-She’d wanted to get up there – it would give her the best angle to see the atrium and give her a chance to get a few high-eye quarrels in place.
+So that meant they couldn’t go all the way to seven.
+They’d wanted to get up there – it would give them the best angle to see the atrium and give them a chance to get a few high-eye quarrels in place.
 Information was a hero’s second best friend, right after violence.
 But, no use crying over it.
 Go to six?
 Probably not.
-She was confident in her stealthy, stealthy ways, but if nothing else the atrium door might click or thunk when she opened it.
+They were confident in their stealthy, stealthy ways, but if nothing else the atrium door might click or thunk when they opened it.

 Five?
 Yeah, five.

-Climbing another four flights of stairs, even at her quietest, didn’t take much time or even raise her heart rate that much.
-Part of being a norm hero — prosahuman! she heard Cozy Wight correct in the back of her head — meant constant physical training to keep up with the parahumans she dealt with on both sides of the aisle.
+Climbing another four flights of stairs, even at their quietest, didn’t take much time or even raise their heart rate that much.
+Part of being a norm hero — prosahuman! they heard Cozy Wight correct in the back of her head — meant constant physical training to keep up with the parahumans they dealt with on both sides of the aisle.
 DETAILS called it ‘discipline’ based super powers, which always made Crosspointe imagine a bunch of super-Dommes.
 And, admittedly, Crosspointe never missed with a whip.

-She made it to the fifth floor in short order, and checked both the high-eye window and the security system.
-Checking her HUD, she saw her hacks were still churning along – so neither the actual security office nor the criminals who’d compromised the system could see what she was doing.
+They made it to the fifth floor in short order, and checked both the high-eye window and the security system.
+Checking their HUD, they saw their hacks were still churning along – so neither the actual security office nor the criminals who’d compromised the system could see what they were doing.
 Nice.

-She looked at the metal door to the atrium, then examined the wall on either side.
-No sign of heat traces through them, but it wasn’t likely thermal imaging would see through the wall or door anyway — not what she had on these snoopers, anyway.
-So she was going in blind, but then no one said this line of work was safe, right?
+They looked at the metal door to the atrium, then examined the wall on either side.
+No sign of heat traces through them, but it wasn’t likely thermal imaging would see through the wall or door anyway — not what they had on these snoopers, anyway.
+So they were going in blind, but then no one said this line of work was safe, right?

-She slid over to the door, toggling her snoopers back up and off, protective lenses taking their place on her mask.
-This set made her eyes look solid white, which was always a fun, creepy look — she could even toggle a backlight to freak out onlookers.
+They slid over to the door, toggling their snoopers back up and off, protective lenses taking their place on her mask.
+This set made their eyes look solid white, which was always a fun, creepy look — they could even toggle a backlight to freak out onlookers.
 Their practical use was both a filter for dangerous light and a good backdrop for the HUD.
-She could even toggle crosshairs for any of her different ranged weapons.
-Sometimes she even did.
+They could even toggle crosshairs for any of her different ranged weapons.
+Sometimes they even did.

-So, she adjusted the HUD slightly – moving the security status terminal window and the high-eye vid window off the corner of the display and over to the side augmented-reality style.
-A glance would let her see the video feed of the henches on seven floating in the air, and it dimmed when she wasn’t looking right at it, so it wasn’t a distraction.
-Glancing now, she could see that they hadn’t reacted, which meant they still hadn’t heard her.
+So, they adjusted the HUD slightly – moving the security status terminal window and the high-eye vid window off the corner of the display and over to the side augmented-reality style.
+A glance would let them see the video feed of the henches on seven floating in the air, and it dimmed when they weren’t looking right at it, so it wasn’t a distraction.
+Glancing now, they could see the bad guys hadn’t reacted, which meant they still hadn’t heard them.
 And that meant it was go-time.

-Crosspointe checked her loadouts on her railbracers.
-Each could fire from several different barrels that circled her wrists, the magnetic acceleration pushing the quarrels out far faster than even the best crossbows.
-But then, that just meant the old man had kept at least one promise to her.
+Crosspointe checked their loadouts on their railbracers.
+Each could fire from several different barrels that circled their wrists, the magnetic acceleration pushing the quarrels out far faster than even the best crossbows.
+But then, that just meant the old man had kept at least one promise to them.

-She’d been doing this since she was thirteen years old.
-She knew her job.
-She primed the other railgun-mounts in her shoulder epaulets and checked any number of other weapons both visible and hidden.
-It was a running joke among her friends — they liked to take bets about how many weapons she was carrying at any given time, regardless of what she was wearing.
-She always laughed.
-She’d never once heard a correct answer, mind, but telling people that kind of missed the point of hiding them.
+They’d been doing this since they were thirteen years old.
+They knew their job.
+They primed the other railgun-mounts in their shoulder epaulets and checked any number of other weapons both visible and hidden.
+It was a running joke among their friends — they liked to take bets about how many weapons they were carrying at any given time, regardless of what they were wearing.
+Crosspointe always laughed.
+They’d never once heard a correct answer, mind, but telling people that kind of missed the point of hiding them.

-She carefully worked the door-latch.
+They carefully worked the door-latch.
 The click was quiet — the henches on seven didn’t react.
 Awesome.
-She opened the carefully, peering out.
+They opened the door carefully, peering out.
 No one immediately ahead – time to go.

 Fortunately, Crosspointe was prepared.
 Crosspointe was always prepared.
-She slid a tube out of one of her stashes.
+They slid a tube out of one of their stashes.
 Adjustable, full image enhancement – a nice piece of kit.
-She worked the ends, shifting lenses and prisms into place to make it a periscope.
+They worked the ends, shifting lenses and prisms into place to make it a periscope.
 The tube itself was coated in vantablack, meaning it had almost no reflections to call attention to itself.

-She switched the viewport to digital, and a window opened on her HUD.
-She lifted the tube slowly, moving along one of the posts, until it just peeked over the rail.
-With her free hand, she toggled a control scheme on and used it to angle the objective and adjust magnification, looking down…
+They switched the viewport to digital, and a window opened on her HUD.
+They lifted the tube slowly, moving along one of the posts, until it just peeked over the rail.
+With their free hand, they toggled a control scheme on and used it to angle the objective and adjust magnification, looking down…

 Crosspointe took a moment to think.
 The group was weird — they had no thematic ties or common philosophies.
 There were no uniform changes to tie them all together.
 There were none of those little touches that said ‘we’re a new group.’
 And they were all second tier except for Bandolier, who was eternally stuck in the third tier thanks to a bad financial history with the Service.